jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 hydroxylase or decreased tetrahydrobiopterin cofactor".
 I would wrongly glossing over the unfamiliar words, so I end up reading something more like "Phenyl--- is due to a decrease in phenyl--- --- or decreased --- cofactor".
-I ended up missing a lot of biochemistry this way.
+It's no wonder that a lot of biochemistry was just a blur to me.
 I now to force myself to slow down and parse every syllable, and slowly those hard words have become more natural.

 **Doing what's easiest.** Passively reading and nodding along because it all seems familiar and I believe I know the material.
 The harder road is to